jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 and six whole steps (whole tones).
 Also used to refer to notes that are inside a diatonic mode, as opposed to [chromatic](#chromatic) notes which are outside the mode.

+- **diatonic mode**{:#diatonic-mode}: One of seven permutations of a [diatonic](#diatonic) scale, with each permutation starting on a different degree of the scale and wrapping around to the beginning as needed.
+Starting with the Ionian mode (the major scale), the other diatonic modes are Dorian,
+Phrygian, Lydian, Mixolydian, Aeolian (the natural minor scale), and Locrian.
+See {% include chapter-link.html slug="diatonic-modes" %}.

 - **fundamental pitch**{:#fundamental-pitch}: A tone sung or played at a particular pitch consists of sound waves oscillating at a particular frequency (its fundamental pitch), but it also includes overtones or harmonics (aka partials) oscillating at integral multiples of the fundamental.